Updated on 3/19/2021, sadly:

 The Park City Education Foundation unequivocally stands with the Black community, and all People of Color.

-Since 1986, PCEF has worked relentlessly to fund initiatives to provide educational equity and close the achievement gap – both of which affect students of color disproportionately.
-The achievement gap matters because it grows over time, having a lasting impact on students, schools, and communities.
+Since 1986, PCEF has worked relentlessly to fund initiatives to provide educational equity and give every student the opportunity to achieve their potential.
+Educational inequity matters because it grows over time, having a lasting impact on students, schools, and communities.

 In the Park City School District,